Table of Contents

 Political Issues

-The criminalization of politics is a significant factor in the present Lok Sabha, where 43% of MPs are involved in criminal proceedings, 29% of them are accused of severe crimes.
-In a number of frauds, including the Bofors fraud, the Commonwealth Games fraud, the Coal fraud, and the Spectrum fraud, political power has been abused.
+Criminalization in politics is a big issue in the current Lok Sabha, with 43% of MPs facing criminal cases, and 29% accused of serious crimes.
+Political power has been misused in several scandals, such as the Bofors, Commonwealth Games, Coal, and Spectrum frauds.
 Due of its potential, the Rafael deal has gained attention.
 Although only a few states, like Kerala, implemented the 73rd and 74th Amendment Act, West Bengal has taken initiatives to strengthen local bodies.
 Other states lack the necessary authority for local bodies.

 Legal and Judicial issues

-The Indian judiciary is now dealing with 3 crore cases, of which 50,000 are before the Supreme Court.
-Additionally, the number of pending cases rises to 68%, of which 23% are due to a lack of responsibility on the part of the judiciary, which is still not covered by the RTI even though there has been no progress in this area since Subhash Agarwal, when the Office of the Chief Justice of India was placed within the RTI.
+The Indian judiciary currently has 3 crore cases, with 50,000 pending in the Supreme Court.
+About 68% of cases are still unresolved, and 23% of these delays are due to the judiciary’s lack of accountability.
+Despite some efforts, the judiciary is still not fully covered by the Right to Information (RTI) Act, which has seen little progress since Subhash Agarwal’s time when the Chief Justice’s office was included under the RTI.
 In India, 25 RTI campaigners have been killed since the law’s passage.
 Little has changed in the realm of witnesses.

 Administrative issues

-Lack of sensitivity, openness, and accountability in the operation of government agencies, where bureaucracy still seeks to maintain secrecy, as well as carelessness with regard to vulnerable populations where there is a direct line of communication between the general public and the government, delays are nonetheless a typical occurrence.
+Government agencies often lack sensitivity, openness, and accountability.
+Bureaucracy tends to keep things secret, and there is carelessness towards vulnerable populations.
+This can lead to delays, even when there should be clear communication between the public and the government.
 On the other hand, government emphasises transparency and accountability while preparing red carpets for resistance to changes, such as poor technology adoption, no voluntary information disclosure.

 Economic issues